yan-kisen/angugrails/README.md

 #AnguGrails
 `Version: 0.1 Alpha`

-A sample application using Grails 2.3.7 with Spring security 2.0 on the server side to implement a REST API and serves resources for a single page application on the client using AngularJS.
+A sample application using Grails 2.3.7 with Spring security 2.0, and database migrations on the server side to implement a REST API and serves resources for a single page application on the client using AngularJS.
 This application implements the following stories, as separate angular-ui-router states:

-  * User registration ( no email confirmation sent )
+  * Register new user ( no email confirmation yet )
   * Login
   * Logout
   * Change Password